Andover–Exeter rivalry

-The Andover–Exeter rivalry, also known as the Exeter–Andover rivalry, is an athletic rivalry between Phillips Exeter Academy (Exeter) and Phillips Academy (Andover), two New England boarding schools founded by members of the Phillips family during the Revolutionary era.
+The Exeter–Andover rivalry, also known as the Andover–Exeter rivalry, is an athletic rivalry between Phillips Exeter Academy (Exeter) and Phillips Academy (Andover), two New England boarding schools founded by members of the Phillips family during the Revolutionary era.
 The academies have competed athletically since 1861, and contest the nation's second-oldest high school football rivalry.
 The two teams have produced nineteen members of the College Football Hall of Fame.

 History

 Background

-Institutionally, the Andover-Exeter rivalry bears certain similarities to the Harvard–Yale rivalry.
+Institutionally, the Exeter-Andover rivalry bears certain similarities to the Harvard–Yale rivalry.
 Due to religious differences between the two schools (Andover was Calvinist, Exeter Unitarian), they traditionally focused on sending students to Calvinist Yale and Unitarian Harvard, respectively.
 Since then, the religious distinctions have faded but the academies continue to compete for prestige and prospective students.
 In 2022, Andover reportedly used Niche's high school rankings (Andover was #1 at the time) to taunt Exeter students during a game.
 The two academies have both held the #1 ranking at various points during the 21st century.

 According to Andover, the academies have played each other in sports since 1861, although another source asserts that students did not organize Andover-Exeter games until 1865 and the academies did not formally sponsor competition until 1873.
 The baseball rivalry began when Exeter defeated Andover 11–1 on May 22, 1878; Andover returned the favor 10 days later, beating Exeter 10–8.
 The following school year, the football series began when Andover beat Exeter 22–0 on November 2, 1878; it is the nation's second-oldest high school football rivalry and oldest private school rivalry.
 In addition, Andover, Exeter, and Lawrenceville were the first secondary schools to sponsor lacrosse teams, starting in 1882.